 Short-term health insurance plans (also referred to as “short-term medical plans”) are designed to provide a temporary solution for people experiencing an unexpected gap in healthcare coverage.

-Like their name implies, short-term health plans generally offer limited 90-day plans that can be renewed for up 364 days for people who are in-between major medical insurance plans, maybe because of a sudden job loss or due to aging out of a parent’s plan in their late twenties.
+Like their name implies, short-term health plans generally offer limited 90-day plans that can be renewed for up 364 days.
+They were designed for people who are in-between major medical insurance plans, due to a job loss or aging out of a parent’s plan in their late twenties.

 Depending on where you live and how healthy you are, short-term health coverage can last up to 364 days (with the possibility of up to three years in a few states ) and has a lower monthly premium cost than regular insurance coverage does.
 Planholders can choose when their period of coverage ends and usually have the option to re-enroll or renew their policy, assuming they remain healthy.
-If you get sick, you will almost certainly get dropped.
-That said, short-term health plans provide basic coverage in a pinch–and will protect you from tallying up a huge medical bill if you get injured or ill in the interim.
+If you get sick, you may get dropped.
+That said, short-term health plans provide basic coverage in a pinch – and will protect you from tallying up a huge medical bill if you get injured or ill in the interim.

 3. Primary Care Membership (AKA “Concierge Medicine”)

 What’s Covered: A pre-agreed list of healthcare services and exams, like family primary care or pediatrics.

 Cost: Often cheaper than actual health insurance with more predictable out-of-pocket costs for the services covered, like an annual exam.

 Best-Suited For: Healthy individuals who can’t afford Obamacare premiums and are seeking an alternative way to receive predetermined preventative care.

 Concierge medicine is primary care offered directly from doctors to consumers and employers without the involvement of health insurance companies.
 In physician practices offering a concierge membership model, patients pay a monthly or annual retainer–typically between $60 and $100 per month–to their doctor or medical office for a pre-ordained bundle of services.